stackrev/articles/nodejs_promises/README.md

 		.then(console.log)
 		.catch((error) => console.error(`Failed with: ${error}`))
 ```

+Prints:

 ```bash
 node .\nodejs_promises\promises.js
 Finished the calls
 FAILURE!
 ```

-The catch API can also process any thrown errors and exceptions:
+The *catch()* API can also capture any thrown errors and exceptions:

 ```javascript
 const simplePromise = new Promise((resolve, reject) => {
 		// Do Something....